inivekin/factor-cell/README.md

     - &-1-A:1A allow `:` to reference matrices of cells
         - (Add a reference for currently focussed cell?)
     - collections of interlinked cells can form functional blocks (stem cells?)
+- modal selection
 - cell selection: improving group (cell submatrixing) and group actions (maybe might be better to use cell interlinking?)
-- serialise to some standard format (html? org-mode? can just save as factor code or object>bytes for now. call it a colony file?)
+- serialise to some standard format (html? org-mode? json? can just save as factor code or object>bytes for now. call it a colony file?)
-- live cells
+- get live chart cursor regions nice
-    - the current dead cells only present text that needs reparsing, allow cells that are a refernce to be conserved (and presented in a pane?)
+- cell imaging
+    - pngs or jpegs (maybe svgs later)
 - a stringy cell
     - for text formatting (italics/bold/underline/font?) and try to have this reflow/softwrap text
-- cell imaging
-    - pngs or jpegs (maybe svgs later)
 - cancer cells
     - special hidden cells to manage special state that would surely become an issue if not monitored...
 - cryogenics